-The Germans first introduced coffee cakes long ago with their characteristic streusel topping, however it was 1950’s American wives and mothers that transformed it into a sweet cake with many different variations and the classic hole in the middle.
+The Germans first introduced coffee cakes with their characteristic streusel topping long ago, however it was 1950’s American wives and mothers that transformed it into a sweet cake with a hole in the middle.
 Regardless of how you prepare it today, this crumbly breakfast treat still pairs perfectly with coffee!

 STEP ONE – Preparations

-- Generously spray a tube pan or Bundt pan with canola spray.
+- Generously spray a tube or Bundt pan with canola spray.

 - Get out a glass measuring cup, a stand mixer, a medium mixing bowl, and a small mixing bowl.